junxit/us-congress-bills-116/metadata.md

 - 2020-03-02 — Mr. San Nicolas moved to suspend the rules and pass the bill, as amended.
 - 2020-03-02 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1431)
 - 2020-03-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.
+- 2020-03-03 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.